SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

-\paragraph{Base assets} For some protocols, a trading pair always consists of a risk asset and a designated base asset.
-In the case of Bancor, every risk asset is paired with \coin{BNT}, the protocol's native token with an elastic supply \cite{Bancor2020}.
-In their early version, Uniswap required every pool to be initiated with \coin{ETH} as one of the risk assets making it somehow an obligatory base asset.
-Many protocols such as Balancer and Curve are managed without a designated base asset as they connect two or more risk assets with each other directly in the composition of their portfolios.
+Some protocols require a trading pair always to consist of a risk asset and a designated base asset.
+In the case of Bancor, every risk asset is paired with \coin{BNT}, the protocol's native token \cite{Bancor2020}.
+Uniswap V1 requires every pool to be initiated with a risk asset paired with \coin{ETH}.
+Many protocols, such as Balancer and Curve, can connect two or more risk assets directly in liquidity pools without a designated base asset.